mahgouba/inventoryMaster-2/replit.md

 ## Recent Changes

+### Filter System Enhancement - Button-Based Interface (July 19, 2025)
+- ✅ Converted all filter dropdowns to interactive button-based interface in inventory page
+- ✅ Converted all filter dropdowns to button-based interface in card-view-new page
+- ✅ Added horizontal scrollable areas (ScrollArea) for filters to handle overflow content
+- ✅ Implemented smooth scroll behavior for mobile devices and small screens
+- ✅ Each filter section has clear headings and organized button groups
+- ✅ Added "Reset Filters" button to clear all filters at once
+- ✅ Enhanced filter buttons with proper selected/unselected states and hover effects
+- ✅ Improved user experience with whitespace-nowrap to prevent button text wrapping
+- ✅ Added proper dark mode support for all filter buttons and scroll areas

 ### Data Refresh Issue Fixed (July 19, 2025)
 - ✅ Fixed cache invalidation issue that prevented data updates from appearing in UI
 - ✅ Changed queryClient staleTime from Infinity to 5 minutes to allow proper data refresh